ZenGirl/JFormalize/README.md

 The requirement to have a simple parser, validator, defaulter and formalizer for incoming JSON has recurred repeatedly for me over the years.
 This gem is simply a wrap up of those requirements.

+Loads, parses and validates JSON input into formalized ruby objects according to a schema.

+According to the dictionary, to formalize is to:

+1. To make agree with a single established standard or model
+2. To give official acceptance of as satisfactory
+3. To make solemn, or official, through ceremony or legal act
+4. To represent in a particular style

+While it is humorous to think of JSON involving solemnity, officialness or legality, it certainly involves ceremony.

+This gem provides a simple way to validate an incoming JSON string, load it, parse it and formalize objects according to a provided schema into ruby objects.

 ## Acknowledgements

 Due to my choice not to include any external runtime dependencies, this gem includes a cut-down version of `Interactor`.